The History of Palestine 1914-1920

 So who was Joseph Trumpeldor?

 In the early years of the 20th century, at the age of 22, he was a Russian self-proclaimed anarcho-communist who abandoned principles and ambitions to defend his country when it came into conflict with Japan.
-His overt excuse for this paradoxical behaviour? - He was combating the Russian stereotype of Jewish cowardice.
+Young men are prone to such padoxical actions.
+His excuse to his comrades? - He was combating the Russian stereotype of Jewish cowardice.

 The Russian army posted him, via the Trans-Siberian railway, four thousand miles away to Port Arthur, an ice-free naval base leased from China and the focal point of the Russo-Japanese dispute.